opnsense/docs/source/manual/how-tos/sslvpn_s2s.rst

 Setup SSL VPN site to site tunnel
 =================================

-Site to site VPN's connect two locations with static public IP addresses and allow traffic to be routed between the two networks.
+Site to site VPNs connect two locations with static public IP addresses and allow traffic to be routed between the two networks.
 This is most commonly used to connect an organization's branch offices back to its main office, so branch users can access network resources in the main office.